Frequently Asked Questions

 Where can I buy a small Ripple tote for my home?

 If you live in the Kansas City metropolitan area, you can find them in stores near you here or order one online.
-Otherwise, contact us at info@rippleglass.com.
+Totes are not yet available for Atlanta or St. Louis, but check back soon as we plan to expand!
+Questions?
+Contact us at info@rippleglass.com.

 How do you create a useful product out of what used to be waste material?